slint-ui/slint/docs/langref/src/concepts/purity.md

 Annotate callbacks and public functions with the `pure` keyword to make them accessible from property bindings and other pure callbacks and functions.

 The purity of private functions is automatically inferred.
-Annotated them explicitly with `pure` to enforce their purity.
+You may declare private functions explicitly "pure" to have the compiler enforce their purity.

 ```slint,no-preview
 export component Example {